Snow (musician): Ethnicity and Canadian identity

 In Ethnicity, Politics, and Public Policy: Case Studies in Canadian Diversity, Rebecca J. Haines examined Snow as a symbol of Canadian ethnic identity.
-Instead of hiding his "whiteness" and "Canadian-ness," Haines argues, Snow proudly boasts of his Irish heritage and pride in his family, the O'Briens, and traces his reggae roots to the diverse community of Allenbury.
+Instead of hiding his "whiteness" and "Canadian-ness", Haines argues, Snow proudly boasts of his Irish heritage and pride in his family, the O'Briens, and traces his reggae roots to the diverse community of Allenbury.
 While other artists, such as Snoop Dogg, don a Toronto Maple Leafs jersey because of its resemblance to cannabis, "in the video for his single "Anything for You", shot on location in Jamaica, the white Canadian reggae artist Snow is seen wearing the same jersey, perhaps in an attempt to proclaim his Canadian roots among the all-black cast of this video."

-Many reggae purists viewed Snow, along with Ini Kamoze, Diana King, UB40, Shaggy and Shabba Ranks, as another example of "watered down" commercial reggae that rose to international popularity in the 1990s.
-The sketch comedy show In Living Color, parodied "Informer" by featuring fellow Canadian Jim Carrey as Snow in a sketch titled "Imposter".
+Many reggae purists viewed Snow, along with Ini Kamoze, Diana King, UB40, Shaggy and Shabba Ranks, as another example of "watered-down" commercial reggae that rose to international popularity in the 1990s.
+The sketch comedy show In Living Color parodied "Informer" by featuring fellow Canadian Jim Carrey as Snow in a sketch titled "Imposter".

 In 1996, WBLS New York disc jockey Pat McKay observed, "purists have a problem with a non-Jamaican doing reggae.
 But I choose to think of it as the greatest compliment to reggae culture, and Snow is a genuine, dedicated artist.
 He has a fine singing voice, he's a great writer, and he very generously includes other artists in all of his work.
 His authenticity amplifies the realities of his generation, and his sensitivity conjures up intimacy with all of his love songs."

 Personal life

-In November 2009, Snow's then-common law wife and the subject of many of his songs, Tamei Edberg, was diagnosed with cancer; she died three weeks later on November 27, 2009, at the age of 41.
-With Tamei, Snow has a daughter, Justuss born in April of 1996 and of whom he was inspired to name his third album after respectively.
-In 2018 Snow became a grandfather, as Justuss gave birth to a son, Lyrix Tre.
-Justuss was featured on the song "J Dot" when she was six years old on his sixth and most recent full-length album to date, Two Hands Clapping (2002).
-He also has another daughter from another relationship, who was born in January of the same year (making his two daughters just three months apart).
-On June 24, 2010, Snow held a fundraiser called "ClosURE For Cancer" at Alley Catz Restaurant in Toronto during which they raised $15,000.
-Snow also started his own non-governmental organization called "Pure Snow NGO," which assists "tenants living in non-profit housing".
+In November 2009, Snow's then common-law wife and the subject of many of his songs, Tamei Edberg, was diagnosed with cancer.
+She died three weeks later on November 27, 2009, at age 41.
+Their daughter was born in 1995.

+On June 24, 2010, Snow held a fundraiser, ClosURE For Cancer, at Alley Catz Restaurant in Toronto during which they raised $15,000.
+Snow founded his own nongovernmental organization called Pure Snow NGO, which assists "tenants living in non-profit housing".

-In May 2016, Snow married model/actress Tara Elizabeth Singh at St. Anselm Catholic Church in Toronto.
-CTV covered the ceremony and local radio station KISS 92.5 interviewed the newlyweds on The Roz and Mocha Show on May 22, 2016.
+In May 2016, Snow married model and actress Tara Elizabeth Singh at St. Anselm Catholic Church in Toronto.
+CTV covered the ceremony, and local radio station KISS 92.5 interviewed the newlyweds on The Roz and Mocha Show on May 22, 2016.